JaWarrior12/constitution-rewrite/constitution.md

 - xi.
 Usage of slurs and making racist remarks.
 - xii.
 Intentionally delaying legal proceedings
 ## b.
 Courts
 - i.
 Offenses may only be tried if one of the parties involved in the offense was at the time or presently is a member of the Hellenic League.
-Does not apply to helping proscribed people.
 - ii.
 The role of the judge panel is to moderate a ticket/case and keep it on track.
 Judges also clarify constitutional questions.
 - iii.
 The judge panel of all courts consists of the magistrates.
 - iv.
 People that have a stake in a case (they are victim or plaintiff) are excluded from being a member of the court's judge panel for that specific case.
 If no court exists which has a sufficient number (minimum of two) of judges (defined as two for magistrates court, 66% of senators for senatorial court or 50% of members for high court) without a stake, it shall be tried in a higher court if it is magistrates court, if it is senatorial or high court, then people with a stake can be part of the judge panel.